-b.
-The governor may at any time remove any commissioner for any inefficiency, neglect of duty, or malfeasance in office.
-Before such removal he shall give such commissioner a copy of the charges against him and shall fix a time when he can be heard in his own defense, which shall be not less than ten days thereafter and said hearing shall be open to the public.
+a.
+The said commissioners shall have the following qualifications: One shall have a general knowledge of railroad law; each of the others shall have a general understanding of matters relating to railroad transportation. b.
+The governor may at any time remove any commissioner for inefficiency, neglect of duty or malfeasance in office.
+Before such removal he shall give such commissioner a copy of the charges against him and shall fix a time when he can be heard in his own defense, which shall not be less than ten days thereafter, and said hearing shall be open to the public.
 If he shall be removed the governor shall file in the office of the secretary of state a complete statement of all charges made against such commissioner and his findings thereon with the record of the proceedings.

 c.
-No person so appointed shall be pecuniarily interested in any railroad in this state or elsewhere, and if any such commissioner shall voluntarily become so interested, his office shall ipso facto become vacant; and if he shall become so interested otherwise than voluntarily he shall within a reasonable time divest himself of such interest; failing so to do. his office shall become vacant, and the governor shall proceed as provided for in section 1b of this act.
+No person so appointed shall be pecuniarily interested in any railroad in this state or elsewhere, and if any such commissioner shall voluntarily become so interested, his office shall ipso facto become vacant; and if he shall become so interested otherwise than voluntarily he shall within a reasonable time divest himself of such interest; failing so to do, his office shall become vacant.